04 Oct Decorex Trends and Inspiration

 I ought to get out more than I do.
 At least in terms of the many trade shows for interior designers.
-But running a busy design studio I generally find my focus is on our active client projects and searching and sourcing is driven by the specific needs of those projects.
+But running a busy design studio focused on Georgian interiors for homes and hotels, I generally find my focus is on our active client projects and searching and sourcing is driven by the specific needs of those projects.
 However, one show I never miss is Decorex.
 It’s always great to seek out new suppliers, catch up with known ones and look for inspiration for my clients and me.

-Here are a few of the trends evident at the show and which I think could work well in a Georgian property.
+Here are a few of the trends evident at the show and which I think could work well in a Georgian interior design scheme.

 Whilst brass and antique brass is still a popular finish for Georgian interior style, there can be issues with these finishes.
 Finger prints on polished brass switches for instance and a big variance between different suppliers antique brass finish.